GaspariGit/gaspari-ui/README.md

 import "gaspari-ui/dist/style.css";
 ```

-If you are NOT using Tailwindcss in the parent project, then add also this style:
+This library is meant to be used with Tailwindcss, but If you are NOT using it in the parent project, then add also this style globally:
 ```js
 import "gaspari-ui/dist/output.css";
 ```